IBM/CodeEngine/thumbnail/README.md

 First, we'll need to create a place to store our newly created container image.
 We're going to use IBM's Container Registry (ICR).
 In there we'll first create a "namespace", which is similar to a folder on your desktop, to place our image.

-To run the command all we need to do is tell it the name of our namespace, we'll use `thumbnail-ns`:
+To do this all we need to do is tell it the name of our namespace, we'll use `thumbnail-ns`:

 ```